adamslc/vsu/README.md

 directory, and use vsu from there.

 Possible commands:
-1. make: creates the .in file from the .sdf or .pre basefile
+1. make: creates the .in file from the .sdf or .pre basefile.
+You can optionally include a set of variable substitutions to be applied during the creation of the .in file.
+These variables should be of the form 'var1=value1 var2=value2' *including the quotes*.
 2. run: run the simulation using the generated .in file.
 This will fail if make hasn't been run first.
 By default, the output files will be written to the subdirectory data.
+This command also accepts variable substitutions; see make.
+3. params: show the variable substitutions that were made to generate the .in file.
-3. clean: remove all of the generated files.
+4. clean: remove all of the generated files.
-4. update: create or update the .patch files
+5. update: create or update the .patch files
-5. history: supposed to create a nice overview of the histories.
+6. history: supposed to create a nice overview of the histories.
 Only kind of works right now.